WHAT IS SAFE SPORT & WHY IS IT IMPORTANT?

 what is volleyball bc doing about safety?

-- Establish a Safe Sport Working Group.
+- Creating a Safe Sport Working Group with representatives from

 Volleyball Canada and Volleyball BC have zero tolerance for any type of abuse.
 Individuals are required to report abuse or suspected abuse to Volleyball Canada or to VBC so that those matters can be addressed in an expeditious manner.
 You can report an issue in the following ways: